oksanawalters/PacMen/README.md

 <img src= "pacmen.png" width='300'/>

 ## Description
-This Project is a web page that shows the map of bus stops between MIT and Harvard.
-I used mapbox to create this map.
+This Project is a web page th.
+Everytime you click on "Start Game" the pacmen move faster

 ## How to Run
 Please follow this [link](https://oksanawalters.github.io/PacMen/) to test it yourself.
 When the page is loaded click on "Add PacMan" and "Start Game".